What documents do I need to provide to clients for plumbing jobs in California?

 - Cost of materials (if not included in the services)

 Prior to drafting an estimate, there will be an initial conversation between the client and seller about the project requirements, expectations, and when these will need to be provided by.

 Estimates are not fixed and can be adjusted as a project changes.
 Additional services may be added or removed as seen fit.
 Costs can also change if there are any issues or the price of materials has changed since the first estimate.

-It should be noted, however, that an estimate is not a legally binding document and it can’t be used to receive a payment.
+It should be noted, that an estimate is not a legally binding document.
+Estimates aren’t invoices or receipts, and don’t confirm payment.

 Unlike a quote, an estimate is not a fixed price.
 An estimate gives an approximate cost for the goods and services provided.

 Generally, the fixed price in a quote will be available for a limited time.
 Depending on your services and industry, this can vary.
 However, this time frame is usually around 30 to 90 days.
 A quote’s fixed price and conditions can’t be changed once accepted by the client.
 An exception is to change the amount of work required if extra work is required.

 Quotes are also legally binding if it is part of a signed contract whereas an estimate is not.
 As a result, you should never label an estimate as a quote or vice versa.

 The main benefit of sending an estimate over a quote is that it’s flexible.
 You don’t have to guarantee what is written on an estimate.
 Alternatively, with a quote, you are required to meet what has been outlined.
 However, you are able to set the price of a product that normally fluctuates and the client must pay the price you set.
 Generate a professional quote using our combined quote, estimate and invoice generator.